-Applying our own assumptions, across all attritional classes of business, to perform re-projections on the insurance contract liabilities on both a gross and net basis and comparing these to the Company's projected results including any allowance for specific risks.
+Applying our own assumptions, across all attritional classes of business, to perform re-projections on the insurance contract liabilities on both a gross and net of outwards reinsurance basis and comparing these to the Company's projected results.
 Where there were significant variances in the results, we have challenged the Company's assumptions.